About

 Work Experience

-Consulting design teams and individual designers on Design Ops and Design Systems.
-Helping establish and improve these functions.
+Consulting design teams and mentoring individual designers on Design Systems and Design Ops.
+Helping to establish and improve these functions.

 Role: